Amin-MAG/My-Notes/Golang.md

 ## Pointers

-A kind of code that shows how pointers work
+A code example that shows how pointers work:

 ```go
 func pointers() {